ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     After a (hopefully) successful compilation of the xbeam library, the `run_make` script automatically copies the library to the required folder in `sharpy` (this is why you need to clone `sharpy` before compiling `xbeam`).

+__Common issues when compiling xbeam__

+* GFortran Version

+    It is often the case that even though the required version of GFortran is installed, it is not used during the compilation and xbeam will return an error like the one below
+    ```bash
+        gfortran -fPIC -O3 -funroll-loops -ftree-parallelize-loops=4 -march=native -fopenmp  -c lib_lu.f90 lib_lu.f90:372.25:

+        use, intrinsic :: IEEE_ARITHMETIC
+                         1
+        Fatal Error: Can't find an intrinsic module named 'ieee_arithmetic' at (1)
+    ```

+    The version of GFORTRAN that will be used can be checked beforehand
+    ```bash
+    gfortran --version
+    ```

+    If the version shown is below 5.0 yet you have a newer version installed you can enable it using:
+    ```bash
+    scl enable devtoolset-6 bash
+    ```
+    Check that the version is now as required and clean ```make clean``` and redo the installation ```sh runmake.sh```

 #### Compiling UVLM